Transition planning for the future

 Transition planning is about thinking about your future, talking with your family, teachers, friends and people who help you about what you want for the future, preparing for adult life, as well as thinking about what you want to happen now to help you plan.

-Until the age of 18, the care of children with long-term disabilities is the responsibility of the Children and Young People's Disabilities Service (CYPDS).
-From 18, your services are usually the responsibility of Adult Services for social care with continued input from CYPDS for education.
-From the ages of 14-18, you will start a "transition" of the services affecting:
+Until the age of 18, the care of children with long-term disabilities is the responsibility of the Royal Borough of Windsor and Maidenhead's provider of children's services Achieving for Children.
+From 18, your services are usually the responsibility of Adult Services for social care and from the ages of 14-18, you will start a "transition" of the services affecting:

 Planning for this transition will begin when you are in Year 9 at school (13 or 14 years old) at the latest.
 Transition is an ongoing process rather than a single event and is tailored to suit your needs.
 Transition assessments could potentially become part of your education, health and care plan.

 Transition between services can be a scary time for young people as the teams they know and are used to working with change.

 We know that it's important everyone involved understands the process and feels supported and prepared to try to ensure the transition is as smooth as possible.

 If a child, young carer or an adult caring for a child (a 'child's carer') is likely to have needs when they, or the child they care for, turn 18, we must assess them if we consider there to be 'significant benefit' to the individual.
 When you (a child or a young carer) approaches your 18th birthday, you or your parents may ask us for an assessment.
 This right applies to everyone, whether or not they are currently receiving services.
 The assessment will help you to understand whether you (and your carer, where relevant), are likely to be eligible for care and support when you turn 18, and what might be available to you.